 Cooper's Meadow can be reached from George Lane car park, Kennet Place via Town Mill, and George Lane - look for the footpath opposite the Police Station.
 There is car and coach parking in the adjacent George Lane car park as well as public conveniences (currently being refurbished).

-Marlborough Youth Council is working with the Town Council to come up with some exciting plans to update the children's play equipment.
-All residents are also welcome to be part of the Cooper's Meadow User Group which meets periodically to share ideas about the use and future of the Meadow.
+Marlborough Youth Council worked with the Town Council to come up with some exciting plans to update the children's play equipment.
+And all residents are always welcome to be part of the Cooper's Meadow User Group which meets periodically to share ideas about the use and future of the Meadow.
 Please let us know if you'd like to get involved.

 The meadow takes its name from the Cooper family who owned it.
 They had a butcher shop in The Parade, and grazed their cattle on the meadow after buying them at market before they went to the slaughterhouse in Angel Yard.
 At one point the meadow extended across what is now George Lane car park and the commercial buildings at its entrance off George Lane.
 The meadows flooded most years until the 1950s, and still do in wet weather.